SergiusTheBest/plog/README.md

 Logging is performed with the help of special macros.
 A log message is constructed as a stream output thus it is type-safe and extendable.

 ###Basic logging macros
-This type of macros performs unconditional logging.
+This is the most used type of logging macros.
+They do unconditional logging.

 ####Long macros:

 ```cpp
 LOG_VERBOSE << "verbose";
 LOG_DEBUG << "debug";